2 for 1 Month Unlimited Offer for New Members: Click Here To View Full Schedule & to stay up to date with Calendar of Classes/ Events/ Workshops etc.

 www.liferetreat.co.za | www.lifestyleshoponline.co.za

 Chiropractic helps to align the spine properly and maximises the function of the nervous system and enhances balance, and yoga intensifies those benefits.
 We recommend that clients take yoga class three times per week, as this ensures clients become healthier, pain-free and happier.

 The good news is that a healthy yoga routine helps alleviate pain and strengthen muscles for support.
 Yoga has proven to help heal back pain and prevent reoccurring pain more than traditional treatments alone.”

-At Life Retreat Studio we recommend that Clients who are either beginners to Yoga, or who are undergoing Chiropractic treatment begin with our Yin Yoga Classes.
-Once an improvement is felt, then our experienced Teachers will suggest what form of Yoga to continue with regularly.
+At Life Retreat Studio, we recommend that Clients who are either beginners to Yoga, or who are undergoing Chiropractic treatment begin with our Yin Yoga Classes.
+Once you feel improvement, our experienced Teachers will suggest what form of Yoga to continue with regularly.

 We offer private classes either at our Studio or at Clients home or premises.

 Is Yoga safe to do when suffering from back/ neck or joint pain?